Skip to main content

 Code examples

 Good code examples should be clear, concise, and well-documented.
-They should cover a broad range of use cases, including basic and advanced scenarios, and illustrate best practices for using the SDK.
-The examples should also be accessible and easy to find, and are well suited in the SDK documentation.
+They should cover a broad range of use cases, including primary and advanced scenarios, and illustrate best practices for using the SDK.
+The examples should also be accessible and easy to find and are well-suited to the SDK documentation.

 Getting started guides